-Montenegro: Power utility EPCG reports revenue of 64.5 MEUR in the first quarter9.
-June 2014. / SEE Energy News
+Montenegro: Power utility EPCG reports revenue of 64.5 MEUR in the first quarter, SEE Energy News

 During the first quarter of 2014th, EPCG has been operating in a challenging economic environment and reduced production caused by a weaker hydrological situation in the first quarter had a negative impact on operating results.
 Revenue of Electric Power Industry of Montenegro in the first trimester of 2014th amounted to 64.5 MEUR, and it is lower by five percent compared to the planned revenue, and compared to the same period last year by 17 percent.